AdrianaBroadnax/PortfolioProject/README.md

 Then I wanted to update it and put a contact and an about me button instead I added the second project Fast Track and 3 more homework assignments which consist of the note taker, employee tracker, and the readMe generator.
 I also added a menu toggle, so if the screen was adjusted, the information will adjust to the screen size.
-Under Projects, I already had the one project plus the My contact info has been added to the bottom of the page.
+My contact info has been added to the bottom of the page, as well as my gitHub and LinkedIn

 # style.css